 What is the standard of care for pancreatic cancer?

-For early stage patients, surgery is usually performed if a patient is a candidate, followed by adjuvant therapy.
+For early stage patients, surgery is usually performed if a patient is a candidate, followed by adjuvant therapy, which is additional treatment applied after the initial approach.
 This may include chemotherapy or chemotherapy with radiation, and the goal is to get rid of any cancer cells that may remain after surgery.
-If surgery cannot be performed right away, chemotherapy and/or radiation may be given, often with the goal of shrinking the tumor so that surgery can be performed later.
+If surgery cannot be performed right away or if the patient is high risk, chemotherapy and/or radiation may be given, often with the goal of shrinking the tumor so that surgery can be performed later.

 The standard of care for metastatic pancreatic cancer is typically one of two chemotherapy regimens: FOLFIRINOX (5-FU, leucovorin, irinotecan and oxaliplatin) or Gemzar® + ABRAXANE®.
 Surgery is not typically used in this case because it is a localized treatment and would not target the cancer cells outside of the pancreas.
 Instead, systemic treatments, such as chemotherapy, that work throughout the body are used.